Severance Ledger is an editorial publication covering severance, layoffs, and US employment law for white-collar US employees.

 Focus areas: Federal & state severance tax mechanics · Supplemental withholding rules · FICA, SDI, TDI, DBL on severance · Reconciliation at filing time

-Employment Law Editor
+Employment Law Desk

 Focus areas: WARN, ADEA, OWBPA, FMLA, PDA, ADA, ERISA · Severance + pregnancy / FMLA · Severance + PIP / fired for cause · Federal & public-sector severance